urbushey/product-matching-ai/README.md

+Here's the updated README with the updated output format.
+The script will now generate outputs in the ChatGPT-compatible format with `system`, `user`, and `assistant` messages.

+---

 ## README

 ### Product Matcher

-This script allows you to match unclean product data to a clean product catalog using LM Studio API.
+This script allows you to match unclean product data to a clean product catalog using LM Studio API or a similar API that supports the ChatGPT API format.

 ### Requirements

 - Python 3.x
 - `requests` library
 - `pandas` library
+- LM Studio (or another tool that can run an LLM server locally using the ChatGPT API format)

 Install the required libraries using: